-Getco LLC will consider transactions with Knight Capital Group Inc. (KCG) such as buying or selling shares of the market-making firm that dodged bankruptcy in August.
+Getco LLC will consider transactions with Knight Capital Group Inc. (KCG:US) such as buying or selling shares of the market-making firm that dodged bankruptcy in August.

 Getco said it may evaluate its investment in Knight, according to an amended 13D filed yesterday with the Securities and Exchange Commission.
 Chicago-based Getco owns convertible securities representing a 23.8 percent of Knight’s outstanding common stock after helping rescue the company following its $457 million trading error.
 The new language is similar to passages in filings by Blackstone Group Inc. and Stephens Inc., two other Knight investors that helped save the firm three months ago.

 “They may be contemplating or signaling to the market that they may be more open to acquisition-type transactions,” William J. Tuttle, a Washington-based lawyer who focuses on corporate and securities matters at Dechert LLP, said in a phone interview.
 “This language is still very flexible but it sends a slightly stronger statement to the market.”

 Knight shares rallied (KCG:US) 6.6 percent to $2.52 as of 2:03 p.m. in New York, poised for the biggest advance in almost two months.
 Getco’s stake represents 23.8 percent of the 181.9 million shares of common stock outstanding on Nov.
 5, according to the filing.
 It would own 15.6 percent of Knight’s 364.7 million shares of common stock if all the preferred stock holders converted their shares, the filing said.